320 days at a startup

 eventtus was my biggest challenge so far for many reasons:

-- A product that have been out for 2 years before me getting involved, so we need a better product.
+- A product that has been out for 2 years before me getting involved, so we need a better product.

-- A product that has a lot of potential.
+- A product that has a lot of potentials.

 - It’s a huge & scary responsibility to be a Product Designer.